coreinfrastructure/best-practices-badge/background.md

     developers, which in turn leads to more improvements in the software...
-Do this the same way it is done in initiation: spending time, maintain goals and plans, communicate the plans, and maintain a high-quality project web site.&#8221; The user community should actively interacting with the development team.
+Do this the same way it is done in initiation: spending time, maintain goals and plans, communicate the plans, and maintain a high-quality project web site.&#8221; The user community should be actively
+    interacting with the development team.
 > (Wheeler notes that possible related metrics include:
-> Actively maintained website (e.g., date of last page change on
+> actively maintained website (e.g., date of last page change on
 > website), messages/month (e.g., email, bug tracker, etc.), number of
 > commits/month, number of committers, etc.)